MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/security-emergency-access.md

 ## Monitor sign-in and audit logs

 Organizations should monitor sign-in and audit log activity from the emergency accounts and trigger notifications to other administrators.
-When you monitor the activity on break glass accounts, you can verify these accounts are only used for testing or actual emergencies.
-You can use Azure Log Analytics to monitor the sign-in logs and trigger email and SMS alerts to your admins whenever break glass accounts sign in.
+When you monitor the activity for emergency access accounts, you can verify these accounts are only used for testing or actual emergencies.
+You can use Azure Log Analytics to monitor the sign-in logs and trigger email and SMS alerts to your admins whenever emergency access accounts sign in.

 ### Prerequisites

 - [Send Microsoft Entra sign-in logs](~/identity/monitoring-health/howto-integrate-activity-logs-with-azure-monitor-logs.yml) to Azure Monitor.

-### Obtain Object IDs of the break glass accounts
+### Obtain Object IDs of the emergency access accounts

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [User Administrator](~/identity/role-based-access-control/permissions-reference.md#user-administrator).

 1. Browse to **Identity** > **Users** > **All users**.

-1. Search for the break-glass account and select the user’s name.
+1. Search for the emergency access account and select the user's name.

 1. Copy and save the Object ID attribute so that you can use it later.

-1. Repeat previous steps for second break-glass account.
+1. Repeat previous steps for second emergency access account.

 ### Create an alert rule